yatharthb97/yatharthb97.github.io/content/collaborate/_index.md

 ```
 ![](https://media.giphy.com/media/Epy1SqYt1nHvq/giphy.gif#center)

-## What's better than building things?
+## Stronger Together !
-**Stronger Together!** I am always looking for collaborators and friends to work on things.
+I am always looking for collaborators and friends to work on things.
 Collaboration is a great way of amplifying the learning process.

 * I am avidly interested in developing open-source code for scientific applications.
 * I like building new frameworks or rebuilding stuff with a new design pattern.